-Arvind Kejriwal to visit farmers protesting at Singhu border
+Farmers Protest: Arvind Kejriwal visits Singhu border, urges Centre to repeal new farm laws

-New Delhi, Dec 27: Chief Minister Arvind Kejriwal is likely to visit Singhu border on Sunday at 6 pm to mark the martyrdom of Guru Tegh Bahadur, the ninth Sikh guru.
+New Delhi, Dec 27: Chief Minister Arvind Kejriwal on Sunday visited Singhu border to mark the martyrdom of Guru Tegh Bahadur, the ninth Sikh guru.

 Singhu border, is the place where thousands of farmers have been protesting for over a month against the three controversial agriculture laws that are allegedly called 'anti-farmer' laws.